enkidevs/curriculum/typescript/introduction/intro-typescript/why-typescript.md

 For example, if you tell TypeScript that a variable is is going to hold a number and you try to put text into it, TypeScript will give you an error.

 This is useful because making sure that the same data shapes are used throughout the code can help avoid bugs.
-It makes the code consistent, and less prone to typos.
+It makes the code consistent, and less prone to mistakes.

 ### Static types

 One way to think of TypeScript is as a **spellchecker for JavaScript**.

-TypeScript checks your code *statically*, by looking at it *without running it*[1].
+TypeScript checks your code **statically**, by looking at it *without running it*[1].
 This can speed up development because you can catch problems early on.

 Your editor can integrate with TypeScript and display any problems in the code as you're writing it.
 This means you write safer code from the start.